saidmoglu/saidmoglu.github.io/aboutme.md

 ### Summary

-Hi There!
 My name is Mustafa Said Mehmetoglu.
 I was born in Turkiye, and migrated to USA in 2011 for PhD.
 I have been living in the Bay Area since 2016.

-I'm a software engineer in Silicon Valley.
-My interests include generative AI, machine learning, and software systems.
+I started my career as a systems engineer in telecommunications (5G).
+I then transitioned to software engineering roles, and recently ML.
+My interests include software systems, machine learning, and generative AI.
 More generally, I love technology and I'm always eager to learn new technical skills.

 My hobbies include all kinds of puzzles, reading, camping, and board games.